voftik/meet2obsidian/PROJECT_STRUCTURE.md

   - Logging module fully implemented with structured logging and rotation ✅
   - Security module for API key management fully implemented ✅
   - Basic structure is set up for other modules
-  - CLI commands system established
+  - CLI commands system established for logs and API key management ✅

 - **Documentation**:
   - Comprehensive documentation for completed components